North Carolina Paycheck Calculator — 4.25% Flat State Tax (2026)

 Frequently Asked Questions — North Carolina Paycheck Calculator

-A single filer earning $55,000 in North Carolina can expect approximately $41,500–$43,500 in annual take-home pay.
-Deductions include federal income tax (~$5,400), NC state tax (~$1,910 after standard deduction), Social Security (~$3,410), and Medicare (~$798).
-Use the calculator for an exact per-paycheck figure.
+A single NC filer earning $55,000 can expect approximately $41,000–$43,500 in annual take-home pay.
+Deductions include federal income tax (~$5,400), North Carolina state tax (~$1,797 after the $12,750 standard deduction), Social Security ($3,410), and Medicare ($798).
+Use the calculator for a precise per-paycheck breakdown.